 Dr Megan Balks was brought up on a Wairarapa hill country sheep farm.
-Megan developed her passion for soil science at Massey University where she completed a BSc(Hons).
-She then worked, for DSIR Soil Bureau in Dunedin as a soil scientist, undertaking soil mapping for irrigation developments in Central Otago.
-Megan completed her PhD on the effects of meat works effluent irrigation on soil physical properties while working as an assistant lecturer at the University of Waikato.
+She developed a passion for soil science at Massey University where she completed a BSc(Hons).
+Megan then worked, for DSIR Soil Bureau in Dunedin as a soil scientist, undertaking soil mapping for irrigation developments in Central Otago.
+Megan completed her PhD on the effects of meat works effluent irrigation on soil physical properties in the 1990s while working as an assistant lecturer at the University of Waikato.

 Megan is a Fellow of the New Zealand Society of Soil Science, and was honoured as the NZSSS Norm Taylor Memorial lecturer in 2008 (the first women to achieve either of those awards).
-Megan returns to the NZSSS Council after a break of 15 years (having formerly served on Council from 1991-7).
+Megan returned to the NZSSS Council after a break of 15 years (having formerly served on Council from 1991-7).
 Megan hopes to contribute her skills and energy to helping the NZSSS ensure the strength of New Zealand soil science and to promote the widest possible understanding and appreciation of the importance, and intrinsic interest and beauty, of our soil resource.